[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 # Theme Article

-Part 3 Topics, Tools, Flows Building "Actions" with Topics, Tools, and Agent Flows
+Part 3 Topics, Tools, Flows Building "Behavior" with Topics, Tools, and Agent Flows

-Part 4 Templates, Autonomous Triggers, Multi-Agent Expanding Configuration with Templates, Autonomous Triggers, and Multi-Agent
+Part 4 Templates, Autonomous Triggers, Multi-agent Expanding the Configuration with Templates, Autonomous Triggers, and Multi-agent

 Part 5 Collection (How to Pass Data) (This article)